How to Track Outbound Links in GA4 (And the Easier Way)

 Step 5: Use GTM Preview mode to test.
 Verify events appear in GA4 DebugView.
 Publish the container.

-You now have link text, filtered data, and custom parameters.
-The tradeoff: five manual steps, one more tool to maintain, and a performance cost.
+Now you have link text, filtered data, and custom parameters.
+You also have a bill.
+Five manual steps, another tool to keep alive, and a speed cost that lands on real people.
 An empty GTM container adds roughly 100ms to page load.
-With 8 tracking tags on a Fast 3G connection, that grows to 3 seconds.
-On every page load, for every visitor.
+Load it up with 8 tracking tags on a Fast 3G connection and that 100ms turns into 3 full seconds.
+On every page.
+For every visitor.

 What both methods still miss

-Even with a perfect GTM setup, GA4 outbound click tracking has structural blind spots.
+Even with a flawless GTM setup, GA4 outbound tracking has holes you cannot patch.
+They are built into how it works.

 JavaScript-triggered navigation.
-If a button calls window.open() or a React component uses navigate() to open an external URL, no <a> element is clicked.
-GA4 and GTM only listen for native click events on anchor tags.
-Links opened programmatically are invisible.
+A button that calls window.open(), or a React component that uses navigate() to send someone to an external URL, never clicks an <a> element.
+GA4 and GTM only listen for native clicks on anchor tags.
+Open a link in code and GA4 never sees it.

 Links inside iframes.
-Cross-origin iframes cannot be instrumented from the parent page.
-If you embed a widget, form, or partner content in an iframe, clicks inside it are untrackable by GA4 or GTM.
+A cross-origin iframe cannot be touched from the parent page.
+Embed a widget, a form, or a partner's content in one, and every click inside it is off-limits to GA4 and GTM.

 Outbound link tracking without the complexity

-Clickport tracks outbound clicks automatically.
-No configuration, no GTM, no custom dimensions to register.
+Clickport tracks outbound clicks on its own.
+Nothing to configure, no GTM, no custom dimension to register.

-The tracker attaches a single click listener to the document in the capture phase.
-When a visitor clicks any <a> element pointing to a different domain, it captures the full URL, the anchor text (link_text), and the page it happened on.
-The data is sent as a fire-and-forget beacon using fetch with keepalive: true, so the request completes even as the browser navigates away.
+The tracker puts one click listener on the document in the capture phase.
+Click any <a> that points to another domain, and it grabs the full URL, the anchor text (the link_text GA4 throws away), and the page you clicked from.
+It ships the data as a fire-and-forget beacon, fetch with keepalive: true, so the request finishes even as the browser is already loading the next page.

 Register link_url as custom dimension